All Welcome

 Why undertake this 40 Hour Adoration at this time?

-This particular weekend marks the ending of the 2025 Church Year and the beginning of the 2026 Church Year.
+This particular weekend marks the beginning of Spring 2026, and is a time of new beginnings.
 We perceive it as a good time to give thanks and to invoke God’s blessing, not just on ourselves but upon the whole world.

 We are also mindful of the many people of many nationalities who may like to avail of this opportunity for their own personal intentions.